Map of Mull – a painting of the Isle of Mull, Scotland

 The Isle of Mull, on the west coast of Scotland, is the second largest island of the Hebrides at 338 square miles, and is home to just under 3,000 people, more than a third of whom live in Tobermory.

 I first visited Mull on a family holiday way back in 1972.
-I’ve returned a few times since, mostly recently in 2016.
+I’ve returned a few times since, most recently in 2016 – which is already TOO long ago!
 It’s got everything I love: history, varied landscapes of mountains, rugged and fascinating coastline, lighthouses, puffins, boats, lovely horses to ride, rainbows, friendly people, fantastic cake shops, a real sense of community, and it’s packed with wildlife.
 It’s especially known for its eagles – golden eagles and white tailed eagles.
 The latter were reintroduced in the 1980s and have begun to self-sustain as a population.

 Someone from a shop on the main street in Tobermory contacted me and asked if I had any products with Mull on, and I didn’t.
 But once she had planted the seed in my head about a hand-painted Map of Mull it was inevitable it would spill from my brushes!
 What a great opportunity to remember all those lovely things I’ve done there, the places we visited, the wildlife we spotted.
 I could see it my mind immediately!